Pursuit of paired dijet resonances in the Run 2 dataset with ATLAS: Methodology

 \subsection{Signal templates}

 The results are interpreted using model-independent and model-dependent strategies.
 For the model-independent results, the signal templates are modeled as Gaussian distributions, with a mean equal to $m_Y$ and $m_X$ for the ~\mfour~ and ~\mtwoavg~ distributions respectively.
-The template widths range from 5\% to 15\% for both~\mfour~and~\mtwoavg.
+Studying a range of template widths is important, as the theoretical width of a signal can vary across possible signal models.
+In this interpretation, template widths ranging from 5\% to 15\% for both~\mfour~and~\mtwoavg were used.
 The upper end of the template width is determined from the results of the spurious signal test described in Section~\ref{sec:method:background}.

 For the model-dependent limits, the shape of the~\mfour~and~\mtwoavg~distributions are parameterized using a Crystal Ball function~\cite{Oreglia:1980cs}, which provides a good description of the shape of mass distribution.
 Signal samples are produced with a limited set of signal masses, and these templates are used as inputs to interpolation between mass points to provide a finer signal grid.
 The interpolation is done separately for each $\alpha$ region by morphing the parameterized Crystal Ball fits of the signal shape.